helcsnewsxd/helcsnewsxd/README.md

 #### Social Networks

-If you want to count with my skills in your project, do not hesitate to contact me 📲
+If you want to count with my skills in your project, do not hesitate to contact me! 📲

 <div align="center">
   <a href="mailto:emanuelherrador2@gmail.com">